rgyani/aws-notes/README.md

 The more you care about risk, the more isolated you want your instances to be from each other.
 The more you care about performance, the more conjoined you want your instances to be with each other.

 There are three different types of EC2 placement groups:
 1. **Clustered Placement Grouping** is when you put all of your EC2 instances in a single availability zone.
 This is recommended for applications that need the lowest latency possible and require the highest network throughput.
-   <br>Only certain instances can be launched into this group (compute optimized, GPU optimized, storage optimized, and memory optimized).
+   - Only certain instances can be launched into this group (compute optimized, GPU optimized, storage optimized, and memory optimized).
 2. **Spread Placement Grouping** is when you put each individual EC2 instance on top of its own distinct hardware so that failure is isolated.
-  <br>Your VMs live on separate racks, with separate network inputs and separate power requirements.
-Spread placement groups are recommended for applications that have a small number of critical instances that should be kept separate from each other.
+   - Your VMs live on separate racks, with separate network inputs and separate power requirements.
+   - Spread placement groups are recommended for applications that have a small number of critical instances that should be kept separate from each other.
 3. **Partitioned Placement Grouping** is similar to Spread placement grouping, but differs because you can have multiple EC2 instances within a single partition.
 Failure instead is isolated to a partition (say 3 or 4 instances instead of 1), yet you enjoy the benefits of close proximity for improved network performance.
-  <br>With this placement group, you have multiple instances living together on the same hardware inside of different availability zones across one or more regions.
+   - With this placement group, you have multiple instances living together on the same hardware inside of different availability zones across one or more regions.
-  <br>If you would like a balance of risk tolerance and network performance, use Partitioned Placement Groups.
+   - If you would like a balance of risk tolerance and network performance, use Partitioned Placement Groups.

-* Each placement group name within your AWS must be unique
+- Each placement group name within your AWS must be unique
-* You can move an existing instance into a placement group guaranteed that it is in a stopped state.
+- You can move an existing instance into a placement group guaranteed that it is in a stopped state.
 You can move the instance via the CLI or an AWS SDK, but not the console.
-* You can also take a snapshot of the existing instance, convert it into an AMI, and launch it into the placement group where you desire it to be.
+- You can also take a snapshot of the existing instance, convert it into an AMI, and launch it into the placement group where you desire it to be.

 # Elastic Block Store (EBS)